Mandiant Releases OpenIOC Standard for Sharing Threat Intelligence

 - Mandiant IOC Editor™: A free tool that allows for the easy creation of IOCs using a graphical interface rather than having to edit raw XML.
 IOCs created with IOC Editor can then be shared with other responders inside and outside the organization.

 - Mandiant IOC Finder™: A free tool that can acquire data from a single host and check the IOC against the collected data to see if the host matches conditions in the IOC.
 Once results are verified, responders can refine the IOC or use it to search other endpoints.

 - OpenIOC Web Site: The newly launched www.openioc.org web portal serves as a central source of information for sharing information and promoting adoption of the OpenIOC standard.

 Additional information on the OpenIOC standard can be found at www.openioc.org and in a blog post published by Mandiant.

-Mandiant is the leader in advanced threat detection and response solutions.
-Headquartered in Alexandria, Virginia, with offices in New York, Los Angeles, San Francisco and Reston, Virginia, Mandiant provides products, professional services and education to Fortune 500 companies, financial institutions, government agencies, domestic and foreign police departments and the world’s leading law firms.
-The authors of 12 books and quoted frequently by leading media organizations, Mandiant security consultants and engineers hold top government security clearances and certifications and advanced degrees from some of the most prestigious computer science universities.
-To learn more about Mandiant visit www.mandiant.com, read the company blog, M-unition™ http://blog.mandiant.com, follow on Twitter @Mandiant or Facebook at www.facebook.com/mandiantcorp.
+Mandiant is the leader in security incident response management solutions.
+Headquartered in Alexandria, Virginia, with offices in New York, Los Angeles, San Francisco, London, Dublin and Reston, Virginia, Mandiant provides products, professional services and education to Fortune 500 companies, financial institutions, government agencies, domestic and foreign police departments and the world’s leading law firms.
+The authors of 12 books and quoted frequently by leading media organisations, Mandiant security consultants and engineers hold top government security clearances, certifications and advanced degrees from some of the most prestigious computer science universities.
+To learn more about Mandiant visit www.mandiant.com, read the company blog, M-unition™, follow on Twitter @Mandiant or Facebook at www.facebook.com/mandiantcorp.